Can a developer with minimal experience make a full-time income and make a living doing freelancing from freelancing marketplaces like Upwork?

-Skills can be learned but if you don’t have the right attitude, it is impossible to be a freelancer.
+One can learn skills, but if you don’t have the right attitude, it is impossible to be a freelancer.

-So it does not matter if you are a PHP developer or C++ developer or a node.js developer, what matters is your attitude towards being a freelancer and willingness to learn the needed skills.
+So it does not matter if you are a PHP developer or C++ developer or a node.js developer.
+What matters is your attitude towards being a freelancer and a willingness to learn the needed skills.

 If you have the right attitude and willingness to be a freelancer, you can always learn the needed skills.